Bosnian-Herzegovinian Infantry: Weaponry

+Commemoration and legacy

+The collapse of the Austro-Hungarian Empire naturally brought about the disbandment of the k.u.k. army and hence the Bosnian-Herzegovinian troops.
+These went back to their home country, although several thousand Bosniaks saw their return delayed, having been captured as prisoners of war.

 In 1895 Eduard Wagnes wrote the "Die Bosniaken Kommen" march to honour the k.u.k.
 Bosnian soldiers, the second Infantry Regiment in particular.

 Many Bosnian soldiers from the Second Regiment died over 1916 and 1917 in fighting in north Italy during World War I and were subsequently buried in the small village of Lebring-Sankt Margarethen, near Graz, Austria.
 Since 1917 locals have held a modest memorial service to mark the anniversary of the Battle of Monte Meletti in South Tyrol, only interrupted briefly during the Nazi period.
 Currently there is a Memorial plaque and a street named "Zweierbosniakengasse" ("2nd Bosniak Street") in Graz.
 The Italians and the Austrians have also erected a Memorial plaque to the role of the Bosnian soldiers in the biggest Italian military defeat of the war.
 An impassable ridge defended by Bosnian soldiers four kilometers north of Gorizia is now called the "Passo del Bosniaco" (Pass of the Bosniak).
 In honour of the Fourth regiment a monument has been erected on the eastern slope of Rombon mountain in Slovenia.
 Two Bosnian soldiers wearing fez are carved on granite, which takes into account the Rombon.
 The monument was made by Ladislav Kofranek, a sculptor from Prague.

 In 1929 the Army History Museum in Vienna erected a Memorial Plaque to the Bosnian veterans.